 #2 Formula errors are rife.

-Figures may look accurate on the surface but a little digging can uncover formulae that’s incorrect, not copied correctly, or inaccurate calculations.
+Figures may look accurate on the surface but a little digging can uncover formulae that are incorrect, not copied correctly, or inaccurate calculations.

 #3 Spreadsheets that only make sense to the owner.